 RUBBISH AND RECYCLING COLLECTIONS UPDATE

-Some changes are coming to kerbside rubbish and recycling collections in Ōtorohanga District from 1 July.
+Some changes to kerbside rubbish and recycling collections in Ōtorohanga District take effect from 1 July.
 These are part of improving how we collect, sort and recycle waste across the district.

 If you have any questions, please phone 0800 734 000 or email [email protected]